WebDev-Guild/webdev-guild.github.io/parents.md

 # What is the WebDev Guild - A guide for parents

 Howdy, and welcome to the WebDev Guild!
 The WebDev Guild can be a great opportunity for your child to develop technical development skills that can benefit them now and in the future.
 Learning to code not only opens door for future career development, but can improve computational problem-solving skills in all areas.
 As your child sets out on this journey, we want you, as a parent, to be well-informed about the Guild, and your child’s learning.
+We need your help to ensure your child's success.

 ## What is the WebDev Guild?